 No matter how quickly employees can digitally communicate, if the IT infrastructure isn’t in place to support workflows, all that will get done is lots of chatting and no actioning.

-In business, file transfers are the process which gets things done.
+In business, file transfers are the process that gets things done.
 The daily transfer of files and documents between external systems and external partners has become so prominent that it’s now classified as a core business process.
 One that, without the right technology in place, can be laborious and unreliable.

 Cloud-based file sharing enables instant access to files, no matter where the team is located.
-It’s also able to manage larger files, such as audio and video that email servers don’t have capacity to accommodate, as well as eliminating the need for physical files.
+It’s also able to manage larger files, such as audio and video that email servers don’t have the capacity to accommodate, as well as eliminating the need for physical files.

 The fact that 80% of IT professionals are reported to have received file sharing requests via the cloud, displays how organisations are already using the cloud to ease collaboration in this way.